Howard Graham Buffett: Business

 Buffett was Corporate Vice President and Assistant to the Chairman of Archer Daniels Midland Company from 1992 to 1995, Director of Archer Daniels Midland Company from 1991 to 1995, Director of the Board of Directors of The GSI Group from 1995 to 2001, director of ConAgra Foods from 2002 to 2006, director of Agro Tech Foods Ltd. until October 26, 2006, and director at Sloan Implement.
 He became a Lindsay Corporation director in 1995, and served as chairman from 2002 to 2003. and in 2008, announced he would let his term as a director expire in January 2010.

 He is, as of 1992, a director of Berkshire Hathaway, Inc., and President of Buffett Farms.

 Howard G. Buffett has been a Director of The Coca-Cola Company since December 9, 2010.
 From 1993 to 2004 he was a director of Coca-Cola Enterprises, the world's largest Coca-Cola bottler.

 In December 2011, Warren Buffett told CBS News that he would like his son Howard to succeed him as Berkshire Hathaway's non-executive chairman.

+On September 18, 2026, Howard was named Berkshire Hathaway's new chairman upon his father's decision to step down.